-The standard seats have firmer cushions and increased lumbar support compared to previous models.
-We didn't find the SS seats particularly comfortable or supportive.
-Lumbar support is too aggressive, while there's not enough side bolstering to retain the upper body in corners.
+The 2009 Impala has a lot going for it inside as well.
+The standard seats have fairly firm cushions and decent lumbar support compared to previous models.
+We didn't find the SS seats particularly comfortable or supportive; lumbar support is too aggressive, while there's not enough side bolstering to retain the upper body in corners.

 A twin-brow instrument panel wraps around into the doors.
 Impala LS, LT and LTZ models have wood trim, with brushed silver trim a no-cost option on LT and LTZ.
 The SS comes standard with unique metallic trim panels, with wood as an option.
 We found the instrument panel pleasing to the eye, colorful, entertaining and easy to use, with a nice all-of-a-piece unity and style to it.
 Interior materials are a grade above average.

-The dual-zone climate control system that comes on all but the base LS model is a snap to use, with large, round control knobs and good markings.
+The dual-zone climate control system is a snap to use, with large, round control knobs and good markings.
 It can support up to a 12-degree temperature difference side-to-side.
 The optional remote engine start system comes with a 200-foot operating range and automatic climate pre-conditioning to warm or cool the interior.
 The driver information center offers more than 50 different alerts, depending on the vehicle's equipment.
 The glovebox is large enough to actually hold stuff.

-For 2008, a new family of audio systems features radios compatible with Generation 7.0 OnStar.
 The base audio system comes with six speakers, AM/FM/CD/MP3 capability, and XM Satellite Radio.
 It features speed-sensing volume control and a two-line, 32-character display and the capability to select freely between AM, FM and XM.
 We really liked this system because we could set up all of our favorite stations in one row, for example, allowing us to quickly switch between AM news, XM news, FM music stations, and CDs.
 Setting these presets is as easy as holding the button down.
 A big round knob in the center allows quick volume adjustments.
 Presets for the equalizer let you quickly switch settings from rock to country & western to talk radio.
 Too many radios nowadays are too complex or have tiny buttons difficult to operate underway.
 Not so with GM's radios.
 The Impala sound system is sophisticated yet easy to operate.
 The optional system adds an in-dash six-CD changer.
-The premium system is Bose.
+The premium audio system is Bose.
 All radios include a standard auxiliary input jack for external devices such as an iPod or remote cassette player.

 The trunk is larger than that of most mid-size cars, at 18.6 cubic feet, and a huge trunk opening makes loading easier.

-The 3.5-liter V6 that comes standard on LS and LT generates 211 horsepower and 214 pound-feet of torque.
-It gets an EPA-rated 18/29 mpg City/Highway.
-The FlexFuel version gets the same 18/29 mpg rating on gasoline or 14/21 mpg with E85 ethanol, useful in areas that sell ethanol.
+The 3.5-liter E85-compatible V6 that's standard on LS and LT has variable valve timing and generates 211 horsepower and 214 pound-feet of torque.
+It gets an EPA-rated 19/29 mpg City/Highway on gasoline and 14/22 City/Highway on E85 ethanol.

 The four-speed automatic transmission is responsive and was never an issue, though some of the competition now offers more flexible five-speed automatics.

 The V8 that comes on the SS delivers 303 horsepower and 323 pound-feet of torque.
-That's more power than any other entry in the class.
-To sample that, we slammed the throttle open at a stop in first gear.
-The traction control system let the left front tire spin wildly for a few seconds before it caught up.
+To sample that, we hit the throttle to wide open from a stop in first gear, and the traction control system let the left front tire spin wildly for a few seconds before it caught up.
 We appreciated the extra power and torque available in a kickdown or passing situation, and we loved the brawny, muscular sound of this engine at full throttle.
 It's a challenge to launch quickly and cleanly at the same time, however.
-Besides wheelspin, there's a lot of torque steer: Slam down the throttle and you'll feel a significant tug on the steering wheel.
-The V8 features Active Fuel Management, which shifts between eight-cylinder and four-cylinder operation, depending on speed and load.
-The V8 is EPA-rated at 16/24 mpg using the more stringent 2008 test procedures.
+Besides wheelspin, there's a lot of torque steer: hit the throttle hard and you'll feel a significant tug on the steering wheel.
+The V8 features Active Fuel Management, which shifts between eight-cylinder and four-cylinder operation, depending upon speed and load.
+The V8 is EPA-rated at 16/24 mpg City/Highway.

-All Impalas come with a MacPherson-strut coil-over-spring independent front suspension, with gas-charged struts and a stabilizer bar.
-The rear suspension uses a trailing tri-link setup with gas-charged struts and coil springs.
-A rear stabilizer bar is standard on all models.
-LS and LT models come with the softer FE1 suspension, while LTZ and SS come with the performance-tuned FE3 setup.
+All Impalas come with a MacPherson-strut independent front suspension, with gas-charged struts and a stabilizer bar.
+The rear suspension uses a multi-link setup with gas-charged struts, coil springs, and a stabilizer bar.
+LS and LT models come with the softer FE1 suspension, while LTZ and SS have the performance-tuned FE3 setup.
 We found a lot of pitch, dive, and roll in the chassis, plus a lot of uncertain driving moments with the added power of the SS.
 The SS, particularly, drives as though its chassis needed more development time before production.
 Steering on all models is over-assisted, fairly numb and uncommunicative.

-The Impala's four-wheel disc brake system (vented in front, solid in rear) represents an improvement over previous generations.
-Comprising new front brakes, improved rear brakes, and a new brake booster, the system is designed for quieter operation, longer pad life, and more resistance to brake pulsation.
-ABS, when ordered, includes Electronic Brake-force Distribution and traction control.
+The Impala's four-wheel disc brake system (vented in front, solid in rear) has been designed for quieter operation, longer pad life, and more resistance to brake pulsation.
 On the road we found the Impala's brakes very much to our liking: powerful, direct, and linear, with a nice, progressive ratio of pedal travel to stopping progression.

 The Chevrolet Impala LS, LT, and LTZ models are pleasing to drive, whether equipped with the 3.5-liter or 3.9-liter V6 engines.
 The SS cuts a conservative but dashing figure, with its quiet badging and giant five-spoke, 18-inch wheels.